Eliorbasli/monitoringSystem/README.md

 It is possible using API to:

 - create new servers
-- edit server
+- edit a server
-- delete server
+- delete a server
 - display all servers (in servers table) and their current heallt status
 - display detailts about specific webserver request history logs